nemenova/mesto/README.md

 **Social media about traveling interface.** You can set your profile and make your own cards with voyages descriptions.

-technologies used: grid, flexbox, adaptive design, jquery
+technologies used: grid, flexbox, adaptive design.

 new: interactive design, ability to add new cards and edit them.
 Ability to like content.
 Also you can view photos in bigger size (like a gallery but isn't).